ubsuny/CP1-24-HW7/README.md

 - tangent

 Each algorithm has to be implemented in three ways.
-1. wrapper for numpy implementation (due Wednesday)
+1. wrapper for scipy implementation (only bisection and tangent) (due Wednesday)
 2. pure python implementation (due Friday)
 3. c/c++ implementation using ctypes in python (due Monday)